Skip to main content

 A product marketed as waterproof may help with the first question.
 It does not settle the second or third.

 EPA flood-cleanup guidance stresses drying and cleaning thoroughly before rebuilding.
-FEMA's flood-damage-resistant-material guidance is also relevant below the base flood elevation in flood-prone structures.
+FEMA’s flood-damage-resistant-material guidance is also relevant for areas of the home below the minimum flood height established for that property — in flood-prone structures, that means the materials used at floor level need to hold up to occasional water contact, not just ordinary spills.
 Those documents push the conversation away from marketing and back toward rebuilding reality.

 This topic is especially important on Longboat Key and parts of Siesta Key, where storm exposure is not abstract.
 Local public information after Helene and Milton centered on flood prevention, permitting, and recovery decisions.
 Sarasota County’s Midnight Pass monitoring and UF coastal research also reinforce that barrier-island conditions are dynamic, not static.